Dom Casmurro: Themes

-Another very clear theme of the book is its setting – Second Empire Rio de Janeiro, in the house of a member of the elite.
+Another very clear theme of the book is its setting – Rio de Janeiro during the Second Reign, in the house of a member of the elite.
 Critics have written that, at the time of its publication, it was the book that "made the most intense psychological exploration of the character of Rio de Janeiro's society".
 Bento is a landowner who went to university and became a lawyer, and represents a different class from Capitu, who is intelligent but from a lower-class family.
 The narrator uses French and English quotations throughout the book, a common practice among 19th-century aristocrats in Brazil.
 The contrast between the two characters has given rise to interpretations that Bentinho destroyed his wife's persona because he was a member of the elite and she was poor (see Interpretations).
 In Dom Casmurro, the man is the result of his own duality and is incoherent within himself, while the woman is sly and charming.
-Thus, it is a book that represents the politics, ideology and religion of the Second Empire.
+Thus, it is a book that represents the politics, ideology and religion of the Second Reign.